The following was written by “J.P.Brooke-Little1“, of the Royal College of Arms:

-The Coat of Arms (more correctly referred to as a Grant of Achievement) shown at the top left of each page on this web site was borne in 1826 by Admiral Sir Laurence William HALSTED, KCB.2.
-The shields of other grants of achievement for the surname HALSTEAD and its main variant HALSTED are depicted as follows (the numbers in superscript indicate the Source References):
+The Achievement of Arms shown at the top left of each page on this web site was granted in 1826 to Admiral Sir Laurence William HALSTED, KCB.2.
+Other coats of arms used by men with the surname of Halstead, and its main variant of Halsted, are depicted as follows (the numbers in superscript indicate the Source References):

 HAUSTED and HAWSTED have the same sound phonetically, as do the alternative endings …STED and …STEAD.

 The HANSTED variant may stem from HAUSTED where the handwritten letter “u” has been read as an “n”.